lab-v2/pyreason/docs/hello-world.md

         bound: [1, 1]       # Bound of the label
         static: false       # Whether it applies to all timesteps and cannot change
         t_lower: 0          # Starting time
         t_upper: 2          # Ending time.
-In this case it will be active for the first timestep t=0

 edges:
     fact_1:
-        source: Cat        # Source of the edge
+        source: Mary       # Source of the edge
-        target: Mary       # Target of the edge
+        target: Cat        # Target of the edge
         label: owns        # Name of the label of the node
         bound: [1, 1]      # Bound of the label
         static: true
         t_lower: 0         # Starting time
         t_upper: 0         # Ending time.
-In this case it will be active for the first timestep t=0

     fact_2:
-        source: Cat        # Source of the edge
+        source: Justin     # Source of the edge
-        target: Justin     # Target of the edge
+        target: Cat        # Target of the edge
         label: owns        # Name of the label of the node
         bound: [1, 1]      # Bound of the label
         static: true
         t_lower: 0         # Starting time
         t_upper: 0         # Ending time.
-In this case it will be active for the first timestep t=0

     fact_3:
-        source: Dog        # Source of the edge
+        source: Justin     # Source of the edge
-        target: Justin     # Target of the edge
+        target: Dog        # Target of the edge
         label: owns        # Name of the label of the node
         bound: [1, 1]      # Bound of the label
         static: true
         t_lower: 0         # Starting time
         t_upper: 0         # Ending time.
-In this case it will be active for the first timestep t=0

     fact_4:
-        source: Dog        # Source of the edge
+        source: John       # Source of the edge
-        target: John       # Target of the edge
+        target: Dog        # Target of the edge
         label: owns        # Name of the label of the node
         bound: [1, 1]      # Bound of the label
         static: true
         t_lower: 0         # Starting time
         t_upper: 0         # Ending time.
-In this case it will be active for the first timestep t=0

     fact_5:
-        source: Mary       # Source of the edge
+        source: Justin     # Source of the edge
-        target: Justin     # Target of the edge
+        target: Mary       # Target of the edge
         label: friends     # Name of the label of the node
         bound: [1, 1]      # Bound of the label
         static: true
         t_lower: 0         # Starting time
         t_upper: 0         # Ending time.
-In this case it will be active for the first timestep t=0

     fact_6:
-        source: Justin     # Source of the edge
+        source: John       # Source of the edge
-        target: John       # Target of the edge
+        target: Justin     # Target of the edge
         label: friends     # Name of the label of the node
         bound: [1, 1]      # Bound of the label
         static: true
         t_lower: 0         # Starting time
         t_upper: 0         # Ending time.
-In this case it will be active for the first timestep t=0

     fact_7:
-        source: Mary       # Source of the edge
+        source: John       # Source of the edge
-        target: John       # Target of the edge
+        target: Mary       # Target of the edge
         label: friends     # Name of the label of the node
         bound: [1, 1]      # Bound of the label
         static: true
         t_lower: 0         # Starting time
         t_upper: 0         # Ending time.
-In this case it will be active for the first timestep t=0

 ```

 This tells us who is friends with who and who owns what.